Superior Stateroom Deck 3

 3

 The “great land” or the “mainland” in Aleut is very aptly named.
 An immense territory and a mythical region, land of trappers and the origin of the greatest adventures, Alaska welcomes you to discover its changing, yet always grandiose, landscapes.
-During an 12-day expedition cruise aboard Le Soléal, enter the kingdom of nature and explore incredible Alaska during a journey discovering all its mysteries.
+During an 12-day cruise aboard Le Soléal, enter the kingdom of nature and explore incredible Alaska during a journey discovering all its mysteries.

 The largest State of the United States also has the most diverse landscapes.
 From temperate rainforests forests to the icy scenery of the Arctic, the relief fluctuates between majestic fjords and snow-covered mountains.
 The legendary Mount Saint Elias is stunning, standing 5,489 metres (18,000 feet) tall, near the head of the Icy Bay.
 Inside the bay, you will also travel through the Tsaa Fjord, surrounded by hanging glaciers and dizzying waterfalls.
 Among the jewels you will have the chance of exploring, Prince William Sound is a sight like no other.
 Imagine a painting: it features coniferous forests, which hide, in the background, mountains that are bleached by the eternal snow.
 The glaciers moving towards the sea, dressed in their finest colours, provide another opportunity to contemplate and learn more about this unique ecosystem.